-Boccia serves on the Foundation for Economic Education Alumni Board and is a founding member and former president of Liberty Toastmasters.
+Boccia received her bachelor's and master's degrees in Economics from George Mason University.
+She serves on the Foundation for Economic Education Alumni Board and is a founding member and former president of Liberty Toastmasters.